adokter/vol2birdR/cran-comments.md

   DESCRIPTION file and inst/COPYRIGHT file
 # vol2birdR 1.0.1
 * Added pkg-config as a dependency on linux systems and M1 Mac
-* Added check_proj to m4 files which checks for the proj library
+* Added check_proj to m4 files which checks for the PROJ library